Skip to main content

 Why finding sensitive expressions is so complex

-A word or number becomes sensitive only when it relates to a person.
-For example, “COVID” or “Muslim” on their own aren’t necessarily sensitive, but in a sentence like “She was dismissed after revealing she had COVID”, the context makes it sensitive under GDPR. -
+A word or number only becomes sensitive when it relates to a person.
+For example, “COVID” or “Muslim” are not necessarily sensitive on their own, but in a sentence like “She was dismissed after saying she had COVID”, the context makes it sensitive under GDPR.

 To address these challenges, we have developed DataMapper.